Cheapest-to-Deliver Collateral: A Common Factor Approach: Second-order models with the common factor approximation

-In summary, we obtain two different estimators for the second order approximation of the CTD.
-The first, $\mathrm{CF}_2^{(1)}(t)$ defined in \Cref{def:CF2-diff}, bases the variance of the integral on diffusion dynamics, and the second, $\mathrm{CF}_2^{(2)}(T)$ defined in \Cref{def:CF2-MR}, bases the variance of the integral on mean-reverting dynamics.
+In summary, we obtain two different estimators for the second-order approximation of the CTD.
+The first, $\mathrm{CF}_2^{(1)}(t)$ defined in Definition~\ref{def:CF2-diff}, bases the variance of the integral on diffusion dynamics, and the second, $\mathrm{CF}_2^{(2)}(T)$ defined in Definition~\ref{def:CF2-MR}, bases the variance of the integral on mean-reverting dynamics.